Accounting Standard - Explained

 An accounting standard refers to a set of guidelines, rules and principles set up by a regulatory board or the government that serves as framework for accounting policies and practices.
 In the United States, generally accepted accounting principles (GAAP) is an accounting standard that must be followed when preparing and presenting a company's financial statements.
 Typically, accounting standards are established to ensure transparency of accounting professionals and consistency in accounting practices.
 All countries have accounting standards set up by a regulatory body or the government.
 These standards can however vary from one country to another.

-All aspects of a company which are included in financial statements and reports are binded by the accounting standards for the state in which the company operates.
+All aspects of a company which are included in financial statements and reports are bound by the accounting standards for the state in which the company operates.
 While international companies follow International Financial Reporting Standards, non-international companies adhere to the accounting standards of their respective states.
 All aspects pertaining to a company's finance are regulated by accounting standards, these include; the company's assets, liabilities, revenue, equity, among others.
 There are different accounting standards to suit different forms of finance.
 Allowable methods for depreciation, asset classification and revenue recognition are some examples of accounting standards.

 History of Accounting Standards and Purpose